yousefvand/sanctuary-examples/basic/logic/filter.md

 ## filter

-`filter` Returns a copy of input container elements except the ones which does not satisfy the predicate.
+`filter` returns a copy of input container elements except the ones which does not satisfy the predicate.

 ```js
 const S = require('sanctuary')